 My role as a writing coach is to assist in bringing your manuscript to life as your first and dedicated reader.
-I help you manage your time and track your progress from the planning phase through to final edits, depending on the length of your contract.
+I help manage your time and track your progress from the planning phase through to final edits.

 The Writing Coach service is much more than a working relationship.
 My hope is that a friendship is developed, one centred around a mutual love of writing and literature.

 Our first in-person meeting entails discussing aims and goals.
-Why do you feel you need a writing coach?
+Why do you need a writing coach?
 How far along are you in the writing process?
 What do you hope to have at the end of our time together?
-We then create an outline of tasks to be implemented week to week.
-Whether you commit to three months, six months, or a year, your work adds up to material to work with in the future, a rough draft or a final manuscript.
+Some writers want to tap into more inspiration or creativity, and others want to learn how to be more disciplined in their craft.
+Others seek publication and want a good rough draft to pitch to agents and publishers.

 I encourage anyone interested in this service to really think about how they envision our time together.
 Please take the time to jot down your goals and ideas.

 Have any more questions?
 Contact me here.
 I would love to hear from you.

 Please take a look at Pricing for more information.

 You have ideas in your head but not enough motivation, time, or confidence to fully realise your next manuscript.